Se habla español

 • Follow Manufacturer Guidelines: The optimal tire pressure for your vehicle is usually found on a sticker in the driver’s door jamb or the owner’s manual.
 This pressure is calculated to balance ride comfort, tire wear, and fuel efficiency.

-• Effects of Improper Inflation: Under-inflated tires have a larger contact area with the road, increasing rolling Resistance and fuel consumption.
+• Effects of Improper Inflation: Under-inflated tires have a larger contact area with the road, increasing rolling resistance and fuel consumption.
 Over-inflated tires reduce the contact area and distance grip and increase wear.

 Regular Tire Maintenance and Rotation